Servile Marriages

 Forced marriages, child brides, and ‘mail-order brides’ are all different from the arranged marriages which have been customary in some cultures for generations.
 Early marriage and forced marriage are the two most common forms of violent behavior against women and girls.

 Forced marriages are arranged, but without the consent of all parties.
 Issues of consent may be murky due to coercion by social or financial pressures.
 The woman may be traded, given or sold to her prospective husband.
 In some countries it is not uncommon for a pre-pubescent girl to be betrothed to a much older man.
+Forced marriage may include the practice of “Pleasure Marriages” (Nikah al-Mut’-ah) — a pre-Islamic custom allowing men to marry for a limited period.
+Apart from being a cover for legalized prostitution (the marriage can last for as little as 30 minutes), the wife is deprived of many rights.
+No divorce is necessary in “pleasure marriages,” for instance, and the husband may void the marriage earlier than agreed.
+The practice is still common in some Muslim cultures.

-Child marriage is forced marriage.
-Sixty million girls around the world have been forced into marriage before the age of 18, a number that grows by 25,000 child brides every day.
-The consequences of this pervasive human rights violation are grim and, often, deadly.
+The consequences of this pervasive practice are grim and often deadly.
 Child brides have a diminished chance of completing their education, resulting in limited opportunities and income-earning potential later in life.
-These girls also are twice as likely to be beaten or threatened with violence by their husbands than girls who marry later in life.
+These girls are twice as likely to be beaten or threatened with violence by their husbands than girls who marry later in life.
 In addition, child marriage is usually accompanied by early child bearing, placing young girls at risk for complications during and after childbirth.
 In fact, complications associated with pregnancy and childbirth are a leading cause of death for girls ages 15–19 worldwide.

 ‘Mail-order bride’ is a term used to describe the practice of women who make themselves available for proposals of marriage, usually to men in developed countries.
 In 2007 a federal U.S. District Court specifically found, in relation to the regulation of this practice, that: “the rates of domestic violence against immigrant women are much higher than those of the U.S. population.”
 Often these women may be escaping dire social or economic conditions, may not speak the language of the country to which they are emigrating, and certainly may be unfamiliar with the cultural landscape.
 As their immigration status is dependent on their marital status, they may find themselves quite at the mercy of husbands who have paid a broker and feel a sense of ownership.